-Let us explain the reified representation of the ground version of Program easy.lp by relating it to its human readable counterpart.
+Let us explain the reified representation of the ground version of Program easy.
+1p by relating it to its human readable counterpart.
 The four ground rules in Listing 4.5 are captured by the facts in Lines 2-5 of Listing 4.6.
 We use the predicate rule/2 to link rule heads and bodies.
-By convention, both are positive rule elements, as indicated via the functor pos/1; negative components are furnished with neg/1.
+By